-In December 2014, my first week as Deputy Director (Administration) in AIIMS, I accompanied the Medical Superintendent Dr. D.K.
-Sharma, on a visit of the Raj Kumari Amrit Kaur (RAK) OPD.
-I saw huge crowds at the entrance of the OPD at 9:00 am.
-Besides, there were massive crowds at each of the eight registration counters.
-The stairs were full of people and it was with great difficulty that we reached the fourth floor of the building where the ENT OPD was situated in a porta cabin space.
-Outside the 12 consultation rooms there were hundreds of patients/attendants.
+- 2. In December 2014, my first week in AIIMS, I accompanied the Medical Superintendent AIIMS Dr. D.K.Sharma, on a visit of the Rajkumari Amrit Kaur (RAK) OPD.
+I saw huge crowds at the entrance of the RAK OPD at 9 am.
+There were huge crowds at each of the 8 Registration Counters.
+The stairs were full of crowds and it was with great difficulty that we reached the 4th floor where the ENT OPD was situated in a porta cabin space.
+Outside the 12 consultation rooms there were hundred patients/ attendants.
 There was a second round registration of patients.
-Spaces on each of the floors of the OPD had multiple registration counters, blood collection counters and several minor operation theatres.
-There was hustle and bustle at every inch of the OPD.

-Barely a day earlier, Rishi Dev Kapur, IAS (1966 batch) had visited the ENT OPD and waited almost four hours to reach the clinician's consultation chamber.
+OPD spaces on each of the floors of the RAK OPD had multiple registration counters, blood collection counters and several minor operation theaters.
+There was hustle and bustle at every inch of the RAK OPD. - 3.
+Barely a day earlier, Rishi Dev Kapur, IAS (1966) had visited the ENT OPD and waited almost 4 hours to reach the clinician's consultation chamber.
 His daughter Pooja, a Joint Secretary in the Ministry of External Affairs shared with me her father's harrowing experience:

-He left home at 7:30 am on empty stomach, waited for three hours in lines for registration at AIIMS.
-He hoped to see a clinician at 10 am, but when he reached the ENT OPD he was told to return at 2 pm for the afternoon consultation/tests.
+"He left home at 730 am on empty stomach, waited for 3 hours in lines for registration at AIIMS.
+He hoped to see a clinician at 10 am, but when he reached the ENT OPD he was told to return at 2 pm for the afternoon consultation/ tests.
 He stood in lines all day.
 There was no clarity on the appointment time, consultation room, consulting clinician.
-He was pick-pocketed while standing in lines at ENT OPD located in the porta cabin and his credit card was stolen.
-The security personnel had difficulty in maintaining order in the lines and constant jostling was witnessed.
+He was pickpocketed while standing in lines at ENT OPD located in the porta cabin and his credit card stolen.
+The security personnel had difficulty in maintaining order in the lines and constant jostling was witnessed."

-Pooja Kapur's feedback brought forth the immense challenges for simplification of AIIMS' OPD procedures.
+Pooja Kapur's feedback brought forth the immense challenges for simplification of AIIMS OPD procedures.
 She was not the only one who faced the challenges of a poorly functional OPD system.
-The situation was chaotic and desperately in need of simplification.
+The situation as chaotic and desperately in need of simplification.

-I also found my office was full of requests for patient appointments and registration.
+4. I also found my office was full of requests for patient appointments and registration.
 A single request for appointment necessitated 10-15 phone calls for coordination.
 Systemic inefficiency had engulfed my valuable and productive work time.
 Almost all my office staff was busy accompanying patients to the registration counters.
 Nobody was available in the morning hours in my office.
 I noticed that not only was my office receiving a huge number of requests, the office of OSD to President, the Director's office, the Senior Financial Advisor's office and every other office was receiving patient appointment requests which overwhelmed all other work.
 At the same time, clinician's timings were being crowded out by overwhelming patient loads.